-‘General Hospital’ Spoilers For The Next Two Weeks August 7-11 & August 14-18: Shocking Twists Of Fate
+‘General Hospital’ Spoilers For The Next Two Weeks, August 7-11 & August 14-18: Shocking Twists Of Fate

 — General Hospital (@GeneralHospital) August 3, 2017

 Felicia may finally have stumbled onto some information regarding Nelle, according to General Hospital spoilers.
-What could be in Nelle’s past that may cast shadows in her present relationships in Port Charles?
-Stay tuned for the latest General Hospital spoilers, rumors and scoops as Nelle’s secrets are revealed and truths are uncovered.
+What could be in Nelle’s past that might cast shadows on her present relationships in Port Charles?
+Stay tuned for the latest General Hospital spoilers, rumors, and scoops as Nelle’s secrets are revealed, and truths are uncovered.

 [Featured Image by Rich Polk/Getty Images]